 Here in this section, we will discuss the 12 Best Sites That Will Teach You Coding at Low-Cost or For Free.
 So, let’s dive in.

-Created as a joint initiative by two of the topmost universities of the world – MIT and Harvard University, edX was founded in 2012 as a centre for providing all the innovative and leading technologies to the students and interested individuals.
+Created as a joint initiative by two of the topmost universities of the world – MIT and Harvard University, edX was founded in 2012 as a center for providing all the innovative and leading technologies to the students and interested individuals.

 An open-source learning platform, edX contains 53 schools as of now.
 Enlightening more than 5 million students at the moment, this website provides excellent language tutorials for Java, HTML, CSS, C++, C#, SQL, and Python, jQuery, among many others.